 A Difficult Time

 Things happened, as you can read in her story.
 Yet, there is so much of her story that had to be left out for a variety of reasons.
-One day, she is going to share it for all to hear and it is going to be used for God’s glory.
+One day, she will share it for all to hear, and it will be used for God’s glory.
 The strength she has exuded has been that of Christ.

-Even in the darkest moments, she knew that she was His daughter.
-A daughter of the King.
-I cannot even properly articulate how proud I am of where she is now compared to where she was 20+ years ago.
-Honestly, or even last year!
+Even in the darkest moments, she knew that she was His daughter—a daughter of the King.
+I cannot adequately articulate how proud I am of where she is now compared to where she was 20+ years ago.
+Or even last year!

 Getting the Call

 When I received the call that something had happened, I did not hesitate.
-I rushed to the hospital and I stood by her side.
-There were moments when I fixed her hair, cleaned her up, and whispered in her ear on things that she would find funny.
+I rushed to the hospital, and I stood by her side.
+There were moments when I fixed her hair, cleaned her up, and whispered in her ear about things that she would find funny.
 I prayed over her.
 With her family, we all prayed.
-We didn’t know if she was going to live or die that day.
+We didn’t know if she would live or die that day.

-Anger ensued as a particular person was there and I made a decision to “use my words” with this human.
+Anger ensued as a particular person was there, and I decided to “use my words” with this human.
 It wasn’t received well, threats were made, and I stood my ground for my friend.
 He was no longer going to hurt her.
-Her family was rallying around her, I was there, where I should have been and we were all going to protect her.
+Her family was rallying around her.
+I was there, where I should have been, and we were all going to protect her.